mlsecproject/gglsbl-rest/README.md

 ```

 There' an additional `/gglsbl/v1/status` URL that you can access to check if the service is
-running and also get some indication of how old the currently sqlite database is:
+running and also get some indication of how old the current sqlite database is:
 ```bash
 $ curl "http://127.0.0.1:5000/gglsbl/v1/status"
 {